Forecasting the E_G measurements from the photometric and spectroscopic surveys of Chinese Space Station Survey Telescope (CSST): Analysis framework

 In this study, we adopt a systematic error propagation framework to evaluate the measurement uncertainties of the $E_G$ statistic.
 This framework is constructed based on the observed ratio of angular power spectra, fully accounting for the statistical correlations between the galaxy-convergence cross-power spectrum and the galaxy auto-power spectrum.
 It provides a reliable foundation for uncertainty estimation of $E_G$ in cosmological interpretation.

 We first define the observed ratio of angular power spectra as:

-A key advantage of the $E_{G}$ estimator is the cancellation of cosmic variance at large scales, since both $C^{g\kappa}\ell$ and $C^{gg}_\ell$ are sourced by the same underlying density field.
+As both $C^{g\kappa}_\ell$ and $C^{gg}_\ell$ are sourced by the same underlying density field, the cosmic variance is partially canceled in this ratio.
 Despite this benefit, their strong positive correlation complicates the covariance estimation.
 As shown later, we explicitly incorporate the full covariance between $C^{g\kappa }_\ell$ and $C^{gg}_\ell$ in our analysis, to ensure accurate error propagation.

 Based on this definition, the $E_G$ statistic in harmonic space can be reexpressed from equation~(\ref{eq:eg_l}) as:

 and its covariance approximately satisfies:

 where $\mathcal{R}(\ell)$ and $\beta$ are assumed to have statistically independent errors.
 This relation shows that the uncertainty in $E_G$ can be decomposed into two contributions: the measurement error of the power-spectrum ratio and that of the RSD parameter.